Black Eyed Peas Curry (Lobia Subzi) - Easy Vegan Recipe

 Lobia Subzi in a white bowl

-I have been making lobia vadai often now as it is very crispy in texture and also remains crispy for quite a while after frying.
 For Navarathri, I have also started making the salt sundal from karamani instead of just the sweet version (although my favorite of all the sundals is the sweet karamani sundal).

-Lately this lobia subzi is something that I make a lot as it is very flavorful and also quick to make.
-It does not necessarily need the overnight soaking of the beans like the other beans need.
-I am often very forgetful and forget to soak the beans.
-This one needs just about 4 hours of soaking and it cooks perfectly well.
+Lately, this lobia subzi is something that I make a lot, as it is very flavorful and also quick to make.
+It does not necessarily need the overnight soaking of the beans like the other beans do.

-Black Eyed Peas Subzi with garnish
+Black Eyed Peas Curry with garnish

 Preparation time - 15 minutes plus 4-6 hours of soaking time